Historic Places Shaped by Communication

 Smoky Lake, Alberta

 Métis ancestors served as guides, interpreters, and negotiators for major trading companies, such as the Hudson’s Bay Company and the Northwest Company.
 Their language, Michif, combined both Cree and French elements to create a unique linguistic heritage.
+This site is designed to engage visitors with Métis history, offering a wide variety of events to participate in.

 Chinese Canadian Museum